CDMA2000: Access authentication in CDMA networks

+1xEV-DO Hybrid MS/AT devices may employ both CAVE-based and A12 authentication since these devices connect to both the 1xRTT and 1xEV-DO networks.

 History

+CDMA2000 technology was developed by Qualcomm in the late 1990s as an enhancement to the CDMA standard.
 The intended 4G successor to CDMA2000 was UMB (Ultra Mobile Broadband); however, in November 2008, Qualcomm announced it was ending development of the technology, favoring LTE instead.
+In the USA, the last CDMA2000 network was shut down in 2024.

 Patent licensing

 In 2007, Qualcomm provided a global patent license for CDMA2000 to the Chinese company Teleepoch.